 Stretching exercises, aerobic exercises, sufficient sound sleep, local applications of heat, and gentle massage may provide relief.
 Overall stress management (eg, deep breathing exercises, meditation, psychologic support, counseling if necessary) is important.

-Nonopioid analgesics (eg, tramadol, acetaminophen, NSAIDs) may help some patients.
+Nonopioid analgesics (eg, acetaminophen, nonsteroidal anti-inflammatory drugs [NSAIDs]) may help some patients.
 Opioids should be avoided.
 Pregabalin, duloxetine, and milnacipran are available for treatment of fibromyalgia, but should be used as adjuncts to exercise, measures to improve sleep, and stress management; they may help modestly to reduce pain.